NanoComp/meep/doc/docs/Installation.md

 LAPACK, the Linear Algebra PACKage, is a standard collection of routines, built on BLAS, for more-complicated (dense) linear algebra operations like matrix inversion and diagonalization.
 You can download LAPACK from its [homepage](http://www.netlib.org/lapack).

 Note that Meep looks for LAPACK by linking with `-llapack`.
 This means that the library must be called `liblapack.a` and be installed in a standard directory like `/usr/local/lib`.
 Alternatively, you can specify another directory via the `LDFLAGS` environment variable as described earlier.
-See also below for the `--with-lapack=''lib''` option to our `configure` script, to manually specify a library location.
+See also below for the `--with-lapack=lib` option to our `configure` script, to manually specify a library location.

 We currently recommend installing OpenBLAS which includes LAPACK so you do not need to install it separately.